DBCobra/CobraVerifier/reproduce_results.md

     $ python bench_mono.py ../CobraLogs/one-shot-10k/

 This experiment will take about 20min to finish (with the default settings).
-Specifically, this experiment runs four verifier variants on five workloads, which is 20 runs in total.
-The default timeout is 60s (XXX).
+This experiment runs four verifier variants on five workloads, which contains 20 runs in total.
+The default timeout is 60s, which can be updated by changing `g_timeout = 60` in the file `bench_mono.py`.

 One will see results (for example):